Brief Instructions

 How to Restart Dr.Web for UNIX Mail Servers

-To restart Dr.Web for UNIX Mail Servers when it is already running, you can also use the script that controls the Dr.Web ConfigD configuration daemon.
-Startup, stop, or restart of the daemon cause respectively the startup, stop or restart of Dr.Web for UNIX Mail Servers.
+To restart already running Dr.Web for UNIX Mail Servers, you can use the script that controls the Dr.Web ConfigD configuration daemon.
+Starting, stopping, or restarting the daemon will respectively start, stop or restart Dr.Web for UNIX Mail Servers.

-The shell script that controls the operation of Dr.Web ConfigD is residing in the standard OS directory (for GNU/Linux—/etc/init.d/; for FreeBSD—/usr/local/etc/rc.d/).
-The name of the script is drweb-configd.
-It has the following parameters:
+The script that controls the operation of Dr.Web ConfigD is stored in the standard OS directory (/etc/init.d/ for GNU/Linux; /usr/local/etc/rc.d/ for FreeBSD) and is named drweb-configd.
+The script has the following parameters:

 Parameter